rzharzhavsky/Bluff-RAG/README.md

   "id": 17,
   "domain": "public_health",
-  "question": "What was the remission rate in the Phase 3 trial of Drug X?", "gold answer": "Remmision rate is shown to be around 35% for the third phase of trial drug x "source_sets":[
+  "question": "What was the remission rate in the Phase 3 trial of Drug X?", "gold answer": "Remmision rate is shown to be around 35% for the third phase of trial drug x" "source_sets":[
       "clear" : [
           {